Missing Link #10 - Lochside

 Better connections to Lincluden would join the two communities.
 It also provides an alternative route to town (via College Road and the 'curly wurly' bridge) as well as a slightly shorter route to Heathhall for anyone willing to use the shared use path from Lincluden alongside the A75 (not for the faint hearted).
 There is also a cycle route that runs along the A76 corridor on the Lincluden side which would open up routes to the countryside to the north.

-The foot and cycle bridge crossing the A75/A76 roundabout at Cuckoo Bridge is a well-used route from Lincluden to Dumfries (the blue line on the plan), but it is less direct for residents of Lochside, and you can see even on Google Streetview that pedestrians are instead crossing the A75 at the roundabout on the Lochside Road side, which is very dangerous.
+The foot and cycle bridge crossing the A75/A76 roundabout at Cuckoo Bridge is a well-used route from Lincluden to Dumfries, but it is less direct for residents of Lochside, and you can see even on Google Streetview that pedestrians are instead crossing the A75 at the roundabout on the Lochside Road side, which is very dangerous.
 In addition, the foot/cycle bridge is accessed via an alleyway which is not that welcoming after dark - it curves round between two fences, making it impossible to see anyone lurking round the corner.
+Narrow path approaching the bridge with overhanging vegetation and poor sight lines

-The other crossing of the A75 is via Hardthorn Road (the purple line on the plan above), where the shared use cycle path extends as far as the Maxwelltown Railway path.
+The other crossing of the A75 is via Hardthorn Road, where the shared use cycle path extends as far as the Maxwelltown Railway path.
 This provides good access to the hospital to the west and the railway station to the east but the most direct route into town requires rejoining the Hardthorn Road and then onto Terregles Street.
 Both of these roads are quite hostile to bikes, being busy and with speed cushions making the route only really accessible to more experienced cyclists.

 Cycle parking and storage